QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 Then install whatever kernel you want.
 If you are using distribution kernel package (`linux-image-amd64` package), initramfs and kernel module should be handled automatically.
-If you are using manually build kernel, you need to handle this on your own.
-Take a look at `dkms` and `initramfs-tools` documentation.
+If not, or you are building kernel manually, do this on using `dkms` and `initramfs-tools`:

+    sudo dkms autoinstall -k <kernel-version> # replace this <kernel-version> with actual kernel version sudo update-initramfs -u

+The output should look like this:

+	$ sudo dkms autoinstall -k 3.16.0-4-amd64

+	u2mfn:
+	Running module version sanity check.
+	 - Original module
+	   - No original module exists within this kernel
+	 - Installation
+	   - Installing to /lib/modules/3.16.0-4-amd64/updates/dkms/

+	depmod....

+	DKMS: install completed.
+	$ sudo update-initramfs -u
+	update-initramfs: Generating /boot/initrd.img-3.16.0-4-amd64

 When kernel is installed, you need to create GRUB configuration.
 You may want to adjust some settings in `/etc/default/grub`, for example lower